gsinghjay/fastapi-fullstack-cicd/CONTRIBUTING.md

 - Follow [PEP 484](https://peps.python.org/pep-0484/) for type hints
 - Use `mypy` for static type checking
 - Prefer using the `|` operator over `Union` for type hints
-- Use `Annotated` for dependency injection
+- Use `Annotated` for dependency injection and documentation
+- Ensure all dependencies have proper type stubs installed
+- For FastAPI and pytest decorators, use proper type annotations
 - Example:
   ```python
   from typing import Annotated